 Nicole’s natural talent for compassionate service combined with over 30 years of experience as a DSP makes her an obvious candidate for leadership.
 She has served as a mentor among her agency peers, a statewide trainer, a member of several teams committed to improving service quality and staff retention initiatives, and an effective Transition Coordinator.
 When an individual with intensive needs transitions to her agency, Nicole works with the team to learn about the individual’s priorities, select a DSP who is a good match for their needs, and provide tailored training for support staff.

-It’s no wonder, then, why Nicole was named New Hampshire’s 2019 DSP of the year! they are and what is most important to them—and making sure that their voices are heard.
+It’s no wonder, then, why Nicole was named New Hampshire’s 2019 DSP of the year!

 Watch Nicole’s ANCOR interview here.

 2019 MARYLAND DSP OF THE YEAR – MARIAN MULBAH-POQUEE

 Described as a “role model for other DSPs in the agency,” Marian Mulbah-Poquee is a strong and silent supporter for the individuals she serves.
 She lets them take the lead and “dictate what they want for themselves,” then figures out how she can assist them.